Bytez-com/docs/README.md

 - 🔬 **440K+ Interactive Research Papers**
 - 🤖 **70K+ Serverless AI Models**
-- 🧠 **Model API** for accessing 70K+ serverless AI models — to deploy in seconds
+- 🧠 **Model API** for demoing, deploying 70K+ models via a unified protocol, with 1 API key
-- ⚡ **Research Agent** to help you find exactly what you're looking for — grounded in papers and models
+- ⚡ **AI Research Co-Pilot** to answer ML research questions, grounded in papers and models

 No infra.
 No orchestration.
 Just plug, play, and build.